 Commercial scales, also called “Legal for Trade” or “NTEP Certified” scales, are usually used in transactions where both the purchaser and the seller are present.
 For example, a commercial scale would be used at your local deli, where the meat is cut and weighed in front of you, or in the candy store where root beer barrels are sold by the pound.

 If you walk up to a counter and ask for one pound of root beer barrels and the merchant has to scoop out a pound of barrels in front of you, weigh it, and put a price tag on it, then a commercial scale is required.
 If you need help purchasing, you can try payday loans.

-Commercial scales are regulated by the National Bureau of Standards.
+The National Bureau of Standards regulates commercial scales.
 They determine how the scale is allowed to operate, the accuracy requirements, how the price per pound must be entered, and how labels must be printed, among many other policies.
 These regulations are in place to prevent the merchant from cheating the customer.
 However, the accuracy requirements of these scales are not extremely high, as no one’s going to feel cheated over 1/100th of a pound of root beer barrels.

 However, if the candy manufacturer were packaging one-pound bags of barrels and labeling the contents as one pound, they would typically not have to use a commercial scale.
 They can package the candy any way they like, even by volume, so long as they guarantee that there is at least one pound of candy in the bag.
 The merchant could even have an industrial scale in his back room, where he makes his own one-pound packages, labels them, and puts them on the shelf for sale.